Unboxed-Software/solana-course/content/token-swap.md

 Due to the decentralized nature of cryptocurrency, however, we now have a new way to facilitate trades.
 Many protocols decentralized exchanges have been built to take advantage of this.
 [Project Serum](https://www.projectserum.com/) is an example of such a decentralized central limit order book built on Solana.

 Since swap pools are completely decentralized, anybody can issue instructions to the swap program to create a new swap pool between any SPL tokens they wish.
 This is a massive lift beyond traditional finance.
 Swap pools and Automated Market Makers (AMMs) are one of DeFi's most fascinating and complex topics.
 The nitty-gritty details of how they work are outside the scope of this lesson, but there is a ton of material out there available to you if you’re interested in learning more.
-For example, the Solana Token Swap program was heavily inspired by [Uniswap](https://uniswap.org/) and [Balancer](https://balancer.fi/), each of which provide excellent documentation that you can read through.
+For example, the Solana Token Swap Program was heavily inspired by [Uniswap](https://uniswap.org/) and [Balancer](https://balancer.fi/), each of which provide excellent documentation that you can read through.

 ## Creating a Swap Pool

-Creating swap pools with the SPL token swap program really showcases the account, instruction, and authorization models on Solana.
+Creating swap pools with the SPL Token Swap Program really showcases the account, instruction, and authorization models on Solana.
 This lesson will combine and build on top of a lot of what we have learned so far in the course.
 For operations specific to the Token Swap Program, we'll use the `@solana/spl-token-swap` library.

 As we talk through creating a swap pool, we'll assume we're creating a swap pool for two tokens named Token A and Token B. Creating the swap pool with the `spl-token-swap` library is as simple as sending a transaction with an instruction created with the `TokenSwap.createInitSwapInstruction` function.
 However, there are a number of accounts you need to create or derive beforehand that will be needed when creating that instruction:
 1. **Token swap state account** - holds information about the swap pool